estellaka/estella.github.io/_projects/4_project.md

 ## Pamphlet: Graduate Programs

-This is a pamphlet created to advertise the graduate programs available at Carnegie Mellon's Dietrich College of Humanities and Social Sciences.
+This pamphlet was created to advertise the graduate programs available at Carnegie Mellon's Dietrich College of Humanities and Social Sciences.

 <div class="row">